Corn ethanol

 Corn is the main feedstock used for producing ethanol fuel in the United States.

 Corn ethanol is ethanol produced from corn biomass and is the main source of ethanol fuel in the United States, mandated to be blended with gasoline in the Renewable Fuel Standard.
 Corn ethanol is produced by ethanol fermentation and distillation.
-It is debatable whether the production and use of corn ethanol results in lower greenhouse gas emissions than gasoline.
+Production and use of corn ethanol results in lower greenhouse gas emissions because it closes the carbon cycle compared to the dysequilibrium of fossil fuel combustion.
 Approximately 45% of U.S. corn croplands are used for ethanol production.

 Uses

 Since 2001, corn ethanol production has increased by more than several times.
 Out of 9.50 billions of bushels of corn produced in 2001, 0.71 billions of bushels were used to produce corn ethanol.
 Compared to 2018, out of 14.62 billions of bushels of corn produced, 5.60 billion bushels were used to produce corn ethanol, reported by the United States Department of Energy.
 Overall, 94% of ethanol in the United States is produced from corn.

 Currently, corn ethanol is mainly used in blends with gasoline to create mixtures such as E10, E15, and E85.
 Ethanol is mixed into more than 98% of United States gasoline to reduce air pollution.
 Corn ethanol is used as an oxygenate when mixed with gasoline.
 E10 and E15 can be used in all engines without modification.
 However, blends like E85, with a much greater ethanol content, require significant modifications to be made before an engine can run on the mixture without damaging the engine.
 Some vehicles that currently use E85 fuel, also called flex fuel, include, the Ford Focus, Dodge Durango, and Toyota Tundra, among others.